Privacy, Copyright, and Security Policy

 To remove yourself from our mailing list, log on and visit your user profile in “My CASAS.”
 Uncheck the box marked "Send me general announcements about CASAS programs.”

-If your agency is under contract with the California Department of Education, you may receive critical updates via email that pertain to data submission deadlines and other vital program updates.
+If your agency is under contract with the California Department of Education, you may receive important updates via email that pertain to data submission deadlines and other vital program updates.
 Delivery of these emails is a mandatory contract requirement.

-Copyrights & Intellectual Property
+Copyrights and Intellectual Property

 CASAS welcomes requests from our partners to allow their sites to link to our content.
-The majority of the content on this Web site is the intellectual property of CASAS, and as such is protected by the Copyright Act of 1976.
+The majority of the content on this website is the intellectual property of CASAS, and as such is protected by the Copyright Act of 1976.
 This Act grants a number of exclusive rights to copyright owners, including:

 - reproduction -- the right to make copies